A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: A Radon-Nikod y m type theorem

-which also shows that $\int_Tf dU_{M_0}$ is in the range of $U$.
-Thanks to Theorem \ref{singlegould} this is enough to conclude that $f$ is integrable with respect to $M_0$ and the two integrals agree.
-A reverse argument shows also the opposite implication, so the proof is complete. \end{proof}\\

-Also integrability on measurable subsets can be deduced, in a usual manner. \begin{proposition} Let $M:\As\to ck(X)$ be any multisubmeasure of bounded variation, and $f:T\to \mathbb{R}_0^+$ be any Gould-integrable mapping with respect to $M$.
-Then, if $A$ is any fixed element of $\As$, the mapping $f \mathbf{1}_A$ is integrable too. \end{proposition} \begin{proof} It is analogous to Proposition \ref{gouldsotto}.
+Also integrability on measurable subsets can be deduced, in the usual manner. \begin{proposition} Let $f:T\to \mathbb{R}_0^+$ be any Gould-integrable mapping with respect to $M$.
+Then, if $A$ is any fixed element of $\As$, the mapping $f \mathbf{1}_A$ is integrable too. \end{proposition} \begin{proof} It is analogous to Proposition \ref{gouldsotto}. \end{proof} \\